TastyWavez/xm-labs-salesforce_User_Sync/README.md

 1. While Logged into Salesforce, Navigate to a Contact Record
 2. Select 'Edit' Contact Record, Uncheck the Sync With xMatters Checkbox and Save
-3. While Logged into xMatters, Navigate to xMatters Reports Tab and search for an 'xMatters Person' event (New Search -> Message Subject contains 'xMatters Person').
-Find xMatters Person [Delete].
+3. While Logged into xMatters, Navigate to xMatters Reports Tab and search for an 'xMatters Person' event
+* New Search -> Message Subject contains 'xMatters Person'.
+* Find xMatters Person [Delete].
 4. Confirm User has been Removed in the Users Section
 5. If the User is the only Member of the Group Roster, Group should be Deleted
 6. If Event is missing, User or Group has not been deleted Check [xMatters Activity Stream](https://help.xmatters.com/OnDemand/xmodwelcome/integrationbuilder/activity-stream.htm)